tandemdrive/pg_named_args/README.md

 - Reduce the risk of mismatching query arguments.

+- Support for rust-analyzer completion and some code actions.

-- Basic support for using rust-analyzer to help one with the syntax.
+- Support for rustfmt to help with formatting.

 ## Contributing